Four years after launching Android Wear in 2014, Google renamed the software platform to Wear OS by Google, making the Android Wear name redundant.

 Here's everything you need to know about Google Wear OS, along with some tips and tricks to help you get the most out of your Wear OS smartwatch.

 What is Wear OS by Google?

-It's a software meant to bring everything you know and love about Android phones to smartwatches.
-However, one interesting aspect about Wear OS devices is that they can pair with not only Android phones but also iOS devices.
-Wear OS works with phones running Android 4.4+ (excluding Go edition) and iOS 9.3+, though supported features do vary across watches, phones, and countries.
+It's a software platform designed to bring everything you know and love about Android phones to smartwatches, though Wear OS devices can pair with not only Android phones but also iOS devices - something Apple's watchOS doesn't offer.
+Wear OS works with phones running Android 6.0+ (excluding Go edition) and iOS 10.0+, though supported features do vary across watches, phones, and countries.

-In our opinion, Wear OS offers a better, more fully-functional experience when used with an Android smartphone.
+Bear in mind, Wear OS offers a better, more fully-functional experience when used with an Android smartphone.

-What can Wear OS do?
+What can Wear OS by Google do?

 Ask Google Assistant

 With Google Assistant, you can check the weather, start a run, set a reminder, control compatible smart home devices and plenty more using your voice.
 Google Assistant on Wear OS supports Smart Suggestions too so when you ask Google Assistant a question, it will automatically serve up follow-up questions that are related to the conversation.

 Answers from Google Assistant are returned over the watch speaker (if it has one) or Bluetooth headphones.
 If your Wear OS smartwatch doesn't have a speaker, answers are displayed on the watch face.

 Use Google apps